mihirnk/robot-ci/README.md

 If you encounter connection issues, good troubleshooting steps include connecting a monitor and visualizing the boot sequence.

+### 5. Connect from Workstation to your Raspberry Pi
+1. Download VS Code for your local machine.
+You can select the link below for your respective operating system and follow the tutorial: [macOS](https://code.visualstudio.com/), [Linux](https://code.visualstudio.com/), [Windows](https://code.visualstudio.com/).

+2. Once VS Code is downloaded, open the application and navigate to the Extensions tab on the upper left side of the window.
+Click the Extensions icon on the sidebar (or press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>).
+Once in the Extensions tab, search for the following extensions in the search window indicated by the red rectangle below and install “Remote Development” published by Microsoft.

+3. Connect to Raspberry Pi via SSH in VS Code
+   - Press <kbd>F1</kbd> or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> to open Command Palette.
+   - Type and select <kbd>Remote-SSH: Connect to Host...</kbd>
+   - Enter the SSH connection string: <kbd>ssh user@IP</kbd>, where <kbd>IP</kbd> is the IP address of the raspberry pi you get from email notification or local internet.
+   - Enter the Hostname and default Password when prompted.
+   - After connecting, VS Code will prompt you to open a folder from your Pi.
+You can now edit files, run terminals, and develop just like local, but on your Raspberry Pi!

 ## 🌐 Network Behavior

 Network management is streamlined by [Robonet](https://github.com/neurobionics/robonet), our custom CLI tool designed to simplify network configuration and management.